-Long-Term Portfolio
+Long-Term portfolio

-- 2.7 The long-term portfolio is not expected to be called upon to fund operational requirements in the short term, and follows a balanced strategy.
-This strategy seeks to generate a real return, but within strict risk limits in order to protect the capital value of the portfolio. - 2.8 The strategy for this portfolio has a longer-term investment horizon than the operational portfolio, allowing for the investment in growth and income-producing assets.
+- 2.4 The long-term portfolio is not expected to be called upon to fund operational requirements in the short term, and follows a balanced strategy.
+This strategy seeks to generate a real return, but within strict risk limits in order to protect the capital value of the portfolio. - 2.5 The strategy for this portfolio has a longer-term investment horizon than the operational portfolio, allowing for the investment in growth and income-producing assets.
 Relative to the operational portfolio, the asset allocation includes assets which may be more volatile in the short run, but are expected to generate greater returns in the long run.
 The strategy offers a balance of returns from both income and growth, but with a bias towards the latter, with the allocation to bonds serving to achieve the Fund's capital preservation objective.
 In addition, the balanced approach reduces the concentration risk of being overly exposed to any single asset class.

 Strategic Aim % Range %

-Stock market assets
+Stock Market assets

-Equities 45 40-55

-Bonds 45 40-55
+Equities Bonds 45 45 40-55 40-55

-Non Stock market assets Alternative Investments Class 10 n/a
+Non-Stock Market assets Alternative Investments Class 10 n/a

-- 2.9 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
-Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.10 As the financial environment changes, the composition of the Fund's investments will change to reflect a move towards the strategic aim of the Fund. - 2.11 The Alternative Investment class currently includes only Property Pools; until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.
+- 2.6 The ranges for Stock Market assets only indicate tolerable variations according to investment conditions at any time.
+Due to the practicalities of alternative investment, it is not appropriate to manage these within a small control range. - 2.7 As the financial environment changes, the composition of the Fund's investments will change to reflect a move towards the strategic aim of the Fund. - 2.8 The alternative investment class includes a range of pools as detailed within the Common Investment Fund section of this document.
+Further alternative class pools are expected to be included as opportunities are identified; this document will be updated and presented to the States whenever such pools are added.
+Until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the current range of alternative pools, will be invested in existing asset classes.